Friedrich Ritter (physician)

-Dr. Friedrich Ritter was a German physician and a self-professed philosopher and theosophist.
-In 1929, seeking a utopian "Robinson Crusoe" life away from civilisation, he moved to the uninhabited Floreana Island in the Galapagos with his companion, Dore Strauch.
+Friedrich Ritter (1886-November 21, 1934) was a German physician and a self-professed philosopher and theosophist.
+In 1929, seeking a utopian "Robinson Crusoe" life away from civilization, he moved to the uninhabited Floreana Island in the Galapagos with his companion, Dore Strauch.

 He was a key figure in the "Galapagos Affair", a mysterious series of events involving other settlers that included disappearances and deaths.

 Death

 He died in November 1934, officially from food poisoning (likely from poorly preserved chicken, despite being a vegetarian), though some suspected Dore Strauch of poisoning him.
-His grave remains on Floreana Island today.

 Legacy

 The movie Eden directed by Ron Howard tells the story of Ritter and the events surrounding the mystery of the Galapagos Affair.
+In the film, he is played by Jude Law.